thierrymoudiki/thierrymoudiki.github.io/_posts/2023-11-12-nnetsauce-deep-lazy.md

 - _lazy_ prediction for multivariate time series (MTS): see [this post](https://thierrymoudiki.github.io/blog/2023/10/29/python/quasirandomizednn/MTS-LazyPredict) for more details (and remember to use `pip install nnetsauce` instead of installing from a GitHub branch named `lazy-predict`)
 - _lazy_ prediction with **_deep_ quasi-randomized _nnetworks_** will be described in this post

 Note that in the example below, for the offically released version (v0.15.0), Gradient boosting classifiers are available.
 This doesn't change the best model chosen by the algorithm (which is never Gradient boosting).
-To finish, for Windows users, if you run into issues when trying to install `nnetsauce`: remember that you can use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)
+To finish, for Windows users, if you run into issues when trying to install `nnetsauce`: remember that you can use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

-**Contents**
+<h1 id="contents">Contents</h1>

 <ul>
   <li> <a href="#0---install-and-import-packages">0 - Install and import packages</a> </li>